Our Orlando Workplace Injury Lawyers Will Fight to Protect Your Rights

 Submit a Consultation Request form today

 Time Limits on Filing Workplace Injury Cases

-As a general rule, Florida Statutes §95.11 assigns a four-year statute of limitations on recovering damages for a workplace accident in Orlando via a lawsuit.
-If you wish to file a workers’ compensation claim, Florida Statutes §440.185 states that the injury must be reported within 30 days of your injuries.
+For any injury involving the negligence of a third party, the state applies a two-year statute of limitations on recovering damages for a workplace accident in Orlando.
+This means you are not getting damages from worker’s compensation, but from a third party who was negligent or careless at a worksite and caused your injuries.
+If you wish to file a workers’ compensation claim, Florida Statutes § 440.185 states that the injury must be reported within 30 days of your injuries.

 If you fail to act within these timeframes, you may forfeit your eligibility for compensation.
 We recommend getting started on your case as soon as you can.